Burgess Owens: 2020

 In November 2019, Owens announced that he would run for the U.S. House of Representatives in Utah's 4th congressional district.
 He was one of four candidates in the Republican primary.

 On June 30, Owens won the primary with 43% of the vote, defeating Utah State Representative Kim Coleman by 20 points.
 He also defeated two other challengers: KSL radio personality Jay McFarland and businessman Trent Christensen.

 Owens was a speaker at the 2020 Republican National Convention.

 Owens faced Democratic incumbent Ben McAdams in the general election.
-On November 14, eleven days after the election, and with 99% of precincts reporting, President Donald Trump and Utah U.S. Senator Mike Lee congratulated Owens on winning the election, based upon Breitbart News calling it for Owens.
+On November 14, eleven days after the election, and with 99% of precincts reporting, President Donald Trump and Utah U.S. Senator Mike Lee congratulated Owens on winning the election, based on Breitbart News calling it for Owens.
 McAdams conceded to Owens on November 16, and the Associated Press called the race for Owens.

 2022

 Owens won the Republican primary with 61.9% of the vote against challenger Jake Hunsaker.
 In the general election, he defeated Democratic nominee Darlene McDonald and United Utah Party nominee January Walker, running with the endorsement of the Forward Party.